-A polypeptide with n amino acids will have n - 1 peptide bonds, meaning that its shape is influenced by n - 1 phi angles and n - 1 psi angles.
-If each bond has k stable conformations, then the polypeptide has k2n-2 total possible conformations.
+A polypeptide with n amino acids has n - 1 peptide bonds, meaning that its shape is influenced by n - 1 phi angles and n - 1 psi angles.
+If each bond angle has k possible values, then the polypeptide has k2n-2 total possible conformations.
 If k is equal to 3 and n is equal to only 100 (representing a short polypeptide), then the number of potential protein structures is more than the number of atoms in the universe!
 The ability of the magic algorithm to reliably find a single conformation despite such an enormous number of potential shapes is called Levinthal’s paradox.3

 Wade W. 2002.
 Unculturable bacteria–the uncharacterized organisms that cause oral infections.
 Journal of the Royal Society of Medicine, 95(2), 81–83. https://doi.org/10.1258/jrsm.95.2.81 ↩

 Ponomarenko, E. A., Poverennaya, E. V., Ilgisonis, E. V., Pyatnitskiy, M. A., Kopylov, A. T., Zgoda, V. G., Lisitsa, A. V., & Archakov, A. I. 2016.
 The Size of the Human Proteome: The Width and Depth.
 International journal of analytical chemistry, 2016, 7436849. https://doi.org/10.1155/2016/7436849 ↩